geealbers/mapping-open-source/README.md

 A list of museums (and some archives as well) with GitHub accounts.
 Forked from MuseCompNet/muse-tech-central.
 Add more github accounts as pull requests or by commenting in the issue tracker.

-Museums are added into [Wikidata](https://www.wikidata.org/) as well.
+Museums are added into [Wikidata](https://www.wikidata.org/) as well (please help me out if you know your way around Wikidata).
 Here's the [list of all museums with github info on Wikidata](http://tinyurl.com/h8vragg).

 ## Australia
 - [Museum of Applied Arts and Sciences/Powerhouse Museum](https://github.com/museumofappliedartsandsciences)